The Steve Pearce Story

 In 2010, Steve challenged the then first-term incumbent representative for the Second Congressional District of New Mexico.
 Having never lost the broad support of the voters for his honesty, experience and conservative style, Steve was solidly elected to once again go to Washington on behalf of southern New Mexico.

-Upon the commencement of the 112th Congress, Steve is currently serving his 4th term in the U.S. House of Representatives.
-He sits on the House Committee on Financial Services and is Chairman of the Congressional Western Caucus.
+Steve is currently serving his 5thterm in the U.S. House of Representatives.
+He sits on the House Committee on Financial Services and is serving his second term as Chairman of the Congressional Western Caucus.

 A photo essay by Steve Pearce